View Marilyn Gamble's Obituary on jconline.com and share memories

 She was born on February 15, 1939 & grew up in Jackson Township on the family farm of Ancle & Vivian Gamble.
 Marilyn attended Jackson Township School until it closed.
 She was a member of the first graduating class of Southwestern High School in 1957.

 While growing up, Marilyn was very active in 4-H and helping on the farm.
 She showed mainly Herford cattle locally, at the state level and many times at the Chicago International.
 In 1954 she was Champion Herford showman & in 1955 exhibited the Grand Champion Herford Heifer at the Indiana State Fair.
 In 1956 she was overall beef showman at the Tippecanoe County Fair.
 In her adult life continued to raise Herfords and cared for a herd up to 80 head of cows for many years.
 On November 17, 1957 she married Kermit Naylor.
 They were married for 27 years and spent their lives farming, trail riding, camping, collecting antiques and loving their family & community above all else.
-While actively farming, Marilyn prepared many meals for hay baling crews, seed corn pickers and anyone who showed up at noon time for family & friends, especially around the Holidays.
+While actively farming, Marilyn prepared many meals for hay baling crews, seed corn pickers and anyone who showed up at noon time for a hearty meal around her table.
+She enjoyed hosting many large parties in her home for family & friends, especially around the Holidays.
 Her love for cooking led her to a 20-year involvement at the Indiana State Fair Pioneer Village as their main cook.
-She prepared thrashers style meals for the village workers every noon and accommodated many dignitaries.
+She prepared thrashers style meals for the village workers every noon and accommodated many state dignitaries.

 Marilyn was raised in the Quaker tradition.
 She, along with mother, Vivian & son, Mark, were instrumental in the inception of the, now annual, Quaker Fair at Farmers Institute Friends Meeting.